seedaholic.com

 Choose a sunny position with moist soil, they cannot grow or bloom properly in the shade.
 The seed coating is rather hard, and it will hasten germination if you stand the seeds in tepid water for a day or two before sowing.

-Sow indoors in early spring no sooner than 3 to 4 weeks before the last expected frosts, and 4 weeks before you plan to plant them outside.
+Sow indoors in early spring no sooner than three to four weeks before the last expected frosts, and four weeks before you plan to plant them outside.
 Alternatively, the seed can also be sown directly where they are to flower once all risk of frosts has passed.
 Keep soil moist during germination.
+Germination will take place in 5 to 14 days

 Sowing Indoors: